opsdroid/opsdroid/docs/examples/stocks-portfolio.md

         stock_name = message.regex.group(1)
         stock = yf.Ticker(stock_name)
 ```
-Now `stock` is what we recieve from YFinance when we input a stock's symbol.
+Now `stock` is what we receive from YFinance when we input a stock's symbol.

 ### Using the Data